 What You'll Need

-- Canned pumpkin puree: Make sure that you don't buy pumpkin pie filling!
-You can also use your Halloween pumpkin decorations to make fresh pumpkin puree.
+- Canned pumpkin puree: Make sure you don’t buy pumpkin pie filling!
+Or make your own pumpkin puree.

 - Evaporated milk: I've always used evaporated milk, but you can substitute any other milk here.